owasp-dep-scan/dep-scan/README.md

 # Normal version recommended for most users (MIT)
 pip install owasp-depscan

-# For a performant version, that uses valkey cache during risk audit (BSD-3-Clause)
+# For a full version with all extensions and server mode (Multiple Licenses)
 pip install owasp-depscan[all]
 ```